Riktam45/credit-card-fraud-detection-random-forest/README.md

 └── creditcard.csv
 ```

-The complete project should look like:
+The complete project structure look like:

 ```text
 credit-card-fraud-detection-random-forest/